allejok96/jw-scripts/README.md

 A script for JW Broadcasting [live streaming](http://tv.jw.org/#en/live) is also in the works...

 ## Usage
+This is just examples.
+See `--help` for more info.
 ```sh
 # Install the scripts system wide (optional)
 sudo ./install.sh